 Coaching isn’t a pink unicorn that aligns your chakras.
 Nor will it make the car of your dreams magically appear on your driveway if you call on the mythical creature daily.

 If we leave the woowoo aspect of coaching aside, in my experience, the most confusion around the professional coach’s role is how much subject matter expertise a professional coach should have in the client’s domain.

-Here, people often confuse professional coaching with mentoring.
+People often confuse professional coaching with mentoring.

 There is a distinct difference between coaching and mentoring, and while your coach may move seamlessly between the two, it’s important for the coach and coachee to be clear about the difference, and when it’s appropriate to lead with coaching versus leading with mentoring.

 A mentor is a subject matter expert who in the role of a trusted advisor shares his/her experience with the client.
 A mentor has typically lived through the mentee’s situation and can share his/her wisdom as a trusted advisor.
-The benefit of have a mentor is that you may be able to take shortcuts by reflecting on or adopting the your mentor’s advice, or both.
+The benefit of have a mentor is that you may be able to take shortcuts by reflecting on or adopting your mentor’s advice, or both.

 However, be careful to not avoid the hard questions and answers that you should explore yourself.
-As with many things in life, it can be tempting to focus on the easy answers and move forward quickly, instead making the extra effort to find your own answers.
+As with many things in life, it can be tempting to focus on the easy answers and move forward quickly, instead of making the extra effort to find your own answers.

 Maybe you need a mentor instead of an executive coach?

 If your primary reason for hiring support is enhancing your skills in your professional field, rather than cognitive exploration and development, a mentor can be very valuable to help you plan your route, guide the way, help you avoid the pitfalls, and cheer you on when the going gets tough.